devzendo/devzendo.github.io/_pages/parachute.md

 {% include base_path %}

-This is one of my projects that isn't quite ready to be released yet.

-It's quite a long-term project; something of a historical reconstruction, inspired by the works of genius that were the Inmos Transputer, occam and CSP.
+This is a long-term project; something of a historical reconstruction, inspired by
+* the Inmos Transputer, occam and CSP.

-Additional motivations are from Professor Niklaus Wirth's Project Oberon, and his paper "A Plea for Lean Software".
+* Professor Niklaus Wirth's Project Oberon, and his paper "A Plea for Lean Software".

-The project motto comes from one of my favourite lyrics:
-"Let's rebuild the past, 'cos the future won't last." -- "The Hot Revivalist" by The High Llamas.
+* <a href="https://github.com/pervognsen/bitwise">Per Vognsen's Bitwise project</a>.

 The goals are:
- * to revisit a Transputer emulator I initially wrote several years ago
+ * to build a portable, open source Transputer emulator, inspired by a version I wrote several years ago
  * write a toolchain to support development for it
  * produce a port of eForth that runs on it
  * extend eForth into a distributed OS kernel